H4ZY/MasterDuel_EventBot/README.md

 ## How to use
 - Donwload last release
 - Open game and configure to use bot
-- Go duel and open bot and minize bot.
+- Start the first duel in the event
+- turn on the bot

 ## Next update